flushrushdev-droid/rork-email-cleanup-saas-clone/FRONTEND_ENHANCEMENT_PLAN.md

 ## 📝 Notes

 - All suggestions are based on current codebase analysis
+- Plan updated post-inbox refactoring to reflect completed architectural improvements
+- ✅ **COMPLETED:** Recommendation #1 (List Virtualization) and #6 (Pull-to-Refresh) are now complete
+- **IMPORTANT:** Follow dependency order - some recommendations block others:
+  - ✅ Recommendation #10 (Swipe Actions) can now be implemented (FlatList is ready)
 - Prioritize based on user impact and development effort
 - Some features may require backend API changes
 - Consider user feedback when prioritizing enhancements
 - Regular code reviews should catch many of these issues
+- ✅ = Completed | ⚠️ = Needs work/expansion | No marker = Not started

 ---